PepperoniBlvd/Distributed-SSSP/README.md

 # Distibuted-SSSP
 ## About the project

+I created this project to dive deep into Distributed Systems programming and go beyond what I learn in class.
 This project demonstrates the implementation of serial, parallel and distributed version of Dijkstra's algorithm to solve **Single Source Shortest Path** problem for directed unweighted graph.

 ## To generate input graphs